tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Reckless

-(Melee weapon – recharge 6+)
+Melee weapon

-Reroll one of your attack rolls with a +4 bonus.
+_Recharge 6+:_ Reroll one of your attack rolls with a +4 bonus.
 In addition, until the end of the battle, enemies attacking you add the escalation die to their attack roll (no effect if the enemy already adds it for some reason).

 **Quirk:** Low impulse control, particularly when it comes to impulsive movements through doors, onto railings, or over tables.